FluBBaOfWard/WSCpuTest/README.md

-# WonderSwan CPU Test V0.7.1 (20230930)
+# WonderSwan CPU Test V0.7.1 (20231004)

-This is a CPU Test program for Bandai WonderSwan (Color/Crystal) & PocketChallenge V2.
+This is a CPU Test program for Bandai WonderSwan (Color/Crystal) & Benesse PocketChallenge V2.

 ## How to use